ArnoBen/datamining_itc/README.md

 We are using [this Discogs page](https://www.discogs.com/search/?sort=have%2Cdesc&ev=em_rs&type=master) which provides a table of albums-artists ranked by most popular of all time (called "Most Collected").

-For now we are only scraping the pages.
-Afterwards, we will request the page for each album and scrap it as well.

 We also registered to Spotify for Developers which provides a powerful API.

 ## Versions